Sign Up

 1. Take test and pass with a score of at least 80%

 Patient safety refers to the process of keeping patients free from harm, and it is essential throughout all healthcare settings.
-It has become an important area of focus due to millions of patients sustaining injuries or deaths annually due to a lack of safety or mediocre health care (WHO, 2019).
+It has become an important area of focus due to millions of patients sustaining injuries or deaths annually due to a lack of safety or mediocre health care (World Health Organization [WHO], 2023).
+The World Health Organization, WHO, estimates that around 1 in every 10 patients is harmed in health care, and more than 3 million deaths occur every year due to unsafe care (WHO, 2023).
+It’s estimated that patient harm reduces global economic growth by 0.7% annually, with the indirect cost of harm amounting to trillions of US dollars annually (WHO, 2023).
+Falls are an adverse event that can result in significant harm to patients.
 In the United States, 700,000 to 1,000,000 patients fall in a hospital every year.
-Research has found that nearly one-third of those falls were preventable (AHRQ, 2021).
+Research has found that nearly one-third of those falls were preventable (Agency for Healthcare Research and Quality [AHRQ], 2013).

 Quality Health Care

-The Institute of Medicine developed one of the most influential guides for assessing quality in health care.
-It includes six domains vital to ensuring healthcare quality (AHRQ, 2018).
+The Institute of Medicine developed one of the most influential guides for assessing the quality of healthcare.
+It includes six domains vital to ensuring healthcare quality (AHRQ, 2025).

 The six domains of healthcare quality include: